CnCNet/xna-cncnet-client/Docs/INISystem.md

 ```

 ### Special Controls & Their Properties

-Some controls are only available under specific circumstances
+Some controls are only available under specific circumstances.

 #### XNAOptionsPanel Controls
 Following controls are only available as children of `XNAOptionsPanel` and derived controls.
 These currently use basic control properties only.

 ##### SettingCheckBox
 _(inherits XNAClientCheckBox)_

 `DefaultValue` = `{boolean}` default state of the checkbox.
 Value of `Checked` will be used if it is set and this isn't.
 Otherwise defaults to `false`.
 `SettingSection` = `{string}` name of the section in settings INI the setting is saved to.
 Defaults to `CustomSettings`.
 `SettingKey` = `{string}` name of the key in settings INI the setting is saved to.
 Defaults to `CONTROLNAME_Value` if `WriteSettingValue` is set, otherwise `CONTROLNAME_Checked`.
 `WriteSettingValue` = `{boolean}` enable to write a specific string value to setting INI key instead of the checked state of the checkbox.
 Defaults to `false`.
 `EnabledSettingValue` = `{string}` value to write to setting INI key if `WriteSettingValue` is set and checkbox is checked.
 `DisabledSettingValue` = `{string}` value to write to setting INI key if `WriteSettingValue` is set and checkbox is not checked.
 `RestartRequired` = `{boolean}` whether or not this setting requires restarting the client to apply.
 Defaults to `false`.
 `ParentCheckBoxName` = `{string}` name of a `XNAClientCheckBox` control to use as a parent checkbox that is required to either be checked or unchecked, depending on value of `ParentCheckBoxRequiredValue` for this checkbox to be enabled.
 Only works if name can be resolved to an existing control belonging to same parent as current checkbox.
 `ParentCheckBoxRequiredValue` = `{boolean}` state required from the parent checkbox for this one to be enabled.
 Defaults to `true`.

 ##### FileSettingCheckBox
 _(inherits XNAClientCheckBox)_

 `DefaultValue` = `{boolean}` default state of the checkbox.
 Value of `Checked` will be used if it is set and this isn't.
 Otherwise defaults to `false`.
 `SettingSection` = `{string}` name of the section in settings INI the setting is saved to.
 Defaults to `CustomSettings`.
 `SettingKey` = `{string}` name of the key in settings INI the setting is saved to.
 Defaults to `CONTROLNAME_Value` if `WriteSettingValue` is set, otherwise `CONTROLNAME_Checked`.
 `RestartRequired` = `{boolean}` whether or not this setting requires restarting the client to apply.
 Defaults to `false`.
 `ParentCheckBoxName` = `{string}` name of a `XNAClientCheckBox` control to use as a parent checkbox that is required to either be checked or unchecked, depending on value of `ParentCheckBoxRequiredValue` for this checkbox to be enabled.
 Only works if name can be resolved to an existing control belonging to same parent as current checkbox.
 `ParentCheckBoxRequiredValue` = `{boolean}` state required from the parent checkbox for this one to be enabled.
 Defaults to `true`.
 `CheckAvailability` = `{boolean}` if set, whether or not the checkbox can be (un)checked depends on if the files to copy are actually present.
 Defaults to `false`.
 `ResetUnavailableValue` = `{boolean}` if set together with `CheckAvailability`, checkbox set to a value that is unavailable will be reset back to `DefaultValue`.
 Defaults to `false`.
 `EnabledFileN` = `{comma-separated strings}` files to copy if checkbox is checked.
 N starts from 0 and is incremented by 1 until no value is found.
 Expects 2-3 comma-separated strings in following format: source path relative to game root folder, destination path relative to game root folder and a [file operation option](#appendix-file-operation-options).
 `DisabledFileN` = `{comma-separated strings}` files to copy if checkbox is not checked.
 N starts from 0 and is incremented by 1 until no value is found.
 Expects 2-3 comma-separated strings in following format: source path relative to game root folder, destination path relative to game root folder and a [file operation option](#appendix-file-operation-options).

 ##### SettingDropDown
 _(inherits XNAClientDropDown)_

 `Items` = `{comma-separated strings}` comma-separated list of strings to include as items to display on the dropdown control.
 `DefaultValue` = `{integer}` default item index of the dropdown.
 Defaults to 0 (first item).
 `SettingSection` = `{string}` name of the section in settings INI the setting is saved to.
 Defaults to `CustomSettings`.
 `SettingKey` = `{string}` name of the key in settings INI the setting is saved to.
 Defaults to `CONTROLNAME_Value` if `WriteSettingValue` is set, otherwise `CONTROLNAME_SelectedIndex`.
 `WriteSettingValue` = `{boolean}` enable to write selected item value to the setting INI key instead of the checked state of the checkbox.
 Defaults to `false`.
 `RestartRequired` = `{boolean}` whether or not this setting requires restarting the client to apply.
 Defaults to `false`.

 ##### FileSettingDropDown
 _(inherits XNAClientDropDown)_

 `Items` = `{comma-separated strings}` comma-separated list of strings to include as items to display on the dropdown control.
 `DefaultValue` = `{integer}` default item index of the dropdown.
 Defaults to 0 (first item).
 `SettingSection` = `{string}` name of the section in settings INI the setting is saved to.
 Defaults to `CustomSettings`.
 `SettingKey` = `{string}` name of the key in settings INI the setting is saved to.
 Defaults to `CONTROLNAME_SelectedIndex`.
 `RestartRequired` = `{boolean}` whether or not this setting requires restarting the client to apply.
 Defaults to `false`.
 `ItemXFileN` = `{comma-separated strings}` files to copy when dropdown item X is selected.
 N starts from 0 and is incremented by 1 until no value is found.
 Expects 2-3 comma-separated strings in following format: source path relative to game root folder, destination path relative to game root folder and a [file operation option](#appendix-file-operation-options).

 ##### Appendix: File Operation Options
 Valid file operation options available for files defined for `FileSettingCheckBox` and `FileSettingDropDown` are as follows:

 - `AlwaysOverwrite`: Always overwrites the destination file with source file.